 It is especially true in today’s highly competitive and tough poker environment where you have to work every day to outstand your competition.

 It is not going to be an easy ride, so better know what to expect from the beginning.

 Are You Ready for It?

-It’s one thing to play a bit of poker on the side.
-It is entirely different to play the game for a living.
+It’s one thing to play a bit of poker on the side, and it is entirely different to be playing poker for a living.

 Your existence will be entirely dependent on your results at the tables.
 Therefore, you need to be able to consistently beat the games you’re playing before you consider the life of a professional poker player.